Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 including when such goods or services are used in the course or furtherance of business.

-17.5.7.3 Meaning of Construction
+17.6.7.3 Meaning of Construction

-Explanation– For clauses (c) and (d)
+Explanation– For the purpose of clauses (c) and (d)

 “construction” includes re-construction, renovation, additions or alterations or repairs, to the extent of capitalisation, to the said immovable property